Professional Reviews

 Is VPNTunnel secure?

 No — while VPNTunnel has 256-bit AES encryption and a kill switch, it leaked my DNS data when I used the L2TP/IPSec and PPTP protocols (I didn’t experience leaks with OpenVPN, but a secure VPN shouldn’t leak your data no matter what protocol you use).
-In addition, VPNTunnel’s no-logs policy is confusing and it might log your IP address on non-Swedish servers (plus, the provider says it will share user data with third parties if required by law).
+In addition, VPNTunnel’s no-logs policy hasn’t been independently audited by a third party.

 Does VPNTunnel work with Netflix?